 Vatican Museum Tickets Sold Out?
 You still have options to visit the Vatican!

-Finally, check these tickets on Tiqets.
-They are pre-purchased so they do often have availability even if the official site is sold out.
+Finally, check these Tiqets last-minute tickets.
+They’re pre-purchased, so they often have availability when the official site is sold out.

-Speaking of tours, our favourite walking tour operator in Italy is Take Walks.
-We’ve done walks with them all over the world, including a number of tours in the Vatican.
+If all else fails, our favourite walking tour operator in Italy is Take Walks.
+We’ve done walks with them all over the world, including several Vatican tours.
 You can see their Vatican tours here.
-Again, these might have availability even when entry tickets are sold out.
+Often these have availability when independent tickets don’t.

 Where to Buy St. Peter’s Basilica Tickets

-Another option is to book a Vatican tour like this one which also include St. Peter’s Basilica.
-Some of the Take Walks tours also include St. Peter’s Basilica.
-You can see all their Rome tours here.
+Another option is a combined Vatican tour that includes St. Peter’s like this.
+Some of the Take Walks tours include the Basilica too (see all their Rome tours).

 Where to Buy Vatican Necropolis Tickets